 7 Visit Silver Beach in St. Joe, Michigan and experience the golden age of the lakeshore with a ride on the historic beach-side carousel.

 8 Head to Northern Lower Michigan and scour the beaches for Petoskey stones.
-You’re allowed to bring home an entire five gallon bucket full, so start hunting!
+Start Hunting!

 9 Fish from a boat or fish from a pier, opportunities to catch your dinner are everywhere.
 Many anglers even think the fly fishing in our rivers and streams is just as good as out west!